 Dedicated to security of supply and embracing energy transition

-We transport and process gas safely and efficiently and provide a critical link in the UK's energy supply chain.
-The gas we handle helps to heat homes and power the UK economy.
+We transport and process gas safely, efficiently and provide a critical link in the energy supply chain.
+The gas we handle helps to heat homes and power the economy.
 We are proud and passionate about what we do and work to make a positive difference.
 We support pioneering new technologies such as Carbon Capture and Storage ("CCS") and hydrogen to help unlock a net zero future for the UK.

 TGPP has the capacity to process around 675 million standard cubic feet of natural gas per day and SFGT around 1,270 million standard cubic feet of natural gas per day.
 The combined NSMP processing capacity equates to around 20% of the UK’s daily demand for gas.

-NSMP is jointly owned by the Kuwait Investment Authority (“KIA”), the Kuwaiti sovereign wealth fund, and Infrastructure Investments Fund (“IIF”), a specialised open-end fund focused on the infrastructure sector.
-The KIA’s investment is managed by Wren House Infrastructure Management (“Wren House”) and IIF is advised by J.P.
-Morgan Asset Management.
+NSMP is jointly owned by the Kuwait Investment Authority (“KIA”), the Kuwaiti sovereign wealth fund, and institutional investors advised by J.P.
+Morgan Investment Management Inc. The KIA’s investment is managed by Wren House Infrastructure Management (“Wren House”).

 We are a leading Northwest Europe based independent midstream specialist.
 We own nearly 600km of gas pipelines in the North Sea and supply up to 20% of UK gas demand, making ours the largest and most diversified gas transportation and processing system in the UK.

 Safety, reliability and efficiency are at the heart of our business.
 Our zero harm policy guides everything we do from the way we manage our operations to the way we care for our communities and local environments.

 We embrace an inclusive culture, working openly and in collaboration with our colleagues and stakeholders towards common goals.
 Diversity, equality and inclusion are embedded in our culture.